sho-yoshioka/seat-assginment-app/README.md

    ```bash
    npm start
    ```
-3. Access `http://localhost:3000` in your browser.
-A number will be displayed.
+3. Access `http://localhost:3000?eventId=myEvent` in your browser.
+Replace `myEvent` with your event identifier.
+A seat number from that event's pool will be displayed and remembered on reload.
+4. Assigned numbers are stored in `assigned_numbers.json` so they persist across server restarts.

 ## Future work
 - Manage seating layout (4-seat or 6-seat blocks) via UI.